The-Marcy-Lab-School/cheatsheet-react/README.md

 }
 ```

+When the child component changes the `count` state, the `App` component that "owns" that state will re-render.

+When the parent component `App` re-renders, so do all of the children (`CounterDisplay` and `CounterButtons`)

 ## Controlled Form

 A **controlled form** is a form element whose input values are controlled by React state rather than through DOM manipulation.